Equivalent Choice Functions and Stable Mechanisms: Model and Known Results

-The following proposition summarizes known results about side-optimal stable allocations, the invariance of the set of matched students in stable allocations (the rural hospitals theorem), and group-strategy-proofness. \begin{proposition}[\citealp{KelsoCrawford1982,Blair1988,HatfieldMilgrom2005,HatfieldKojima2009}] \begin{enumerate} \item If contracts are substitutes for colleges, then the deferred acceptance algorithm converges to a stable allocation that is most preferred by all students among all stable allocations. \item If choice functions satisfy, moreover, the law of aggregate demand, then \begin{enumerate} \item the set of accepted students is the same in all stable allocations and each college accepts the same number of students in each stable allocation, \item the deferred acceptance mechanism is group-strategy-proof. \end{enumerate} \end{enumerate} \end{proposition}
+The following proposition summarizes known results about side-optimal stable allocations, the invariance of the set of matched students in stable allocations (the rural hospitals theorem), and group-strategy-proofness of the deferred acceptance mechanism. \begin{proposition}[\citealp{KelsoCrawford1982,Blair1988,Fleiner2003,HatfieldMilgrom2005,HatfieldKojima2009}] \begin{enumerate} \item If contracts are substitutes for colleges, then the deferred acceptance and the cumulative offer algorithm are equivalent and converge to a stable allocation that is most preferred by all students among all stable allocations. \item If choice functions satisfy, moreover, the law of aggregate demand, then \begin{enumerate} \item the set of accepted students is the same in all stable allocations and each college accepts the same number of students in each stable allocation, \item the deferred acceptance mechanism is group-strategy-proof. \end{enumerate} \end{enumerate} \end{proposition}